WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+= 3.0.8 =
+* Feature - Added a integration to Freemius service for feedback collection.
+* Tweak   - Added a feature where a group with default name gets generated for Gutenberg based checkout page.
+* Fix     - Fixed several PHP notices and warnings.
+* Fix     - Security patches added for CVEs - CVE-2024-49312, CVE-2024-4186 & CVE-2024-49311.

 = 3.0.7 =
 * Feature - Added Feature to enroll student from manage enrollment page.
 * Feature - Wordpress to Moodle user deletion sync.